JamesBangkit/CapstoneProject-C22-PS211/README.md

 To change firebase account:
-a.
-Open your firebase account and create project
+1. Open your firebase account and create project
-b.
-Insert your SHA-1 and project package to SHA-1 certificate fingerprint (you can check it in your android studio terminal by running command 'gradlew signigreport'
+2. Insert your SHA-1 and project package to SHA-1 certificate fingerprint (you can check it in your android studio terminal by running command 'gradlew signigreport'
-c.
-Create the authentication
+3. Create the authentication
-d.
-Download google-service.json in firebase account settings
+4. Download google-service.json in firebase account settings
-e.
-Then replace the existing google-service.json file with your downloaded json file.
+5. Then replace the existing google-service.json file with your downloaded json file.